Marcel Méchali

+or therapeutic target of anticancer agents.

 CNRS Silver medal in 1996, he became a member of the French Academy of sciences in 2005.
 He received the research prize from the Allianz-Institut de France Foundation in 2005 and the René and André Duquesne Prize from the Ligue contre le Cancer in 2009.
 He was made a Chevalier of the Légion d'Honneur in 2009 and a Chevalier of the Palmes Académiques in 2015.